Literacy

 Literacy is a Specific Area of Learning.

-The statutory framework for the EYFS (2023) states that educational programmes must involve activities and experiences for children, as set out under each of the areas of learning.
+The Early years foundation stage (EYFS) statutory framework (2025) states that educational programmes must involve activities and experiences for children, as set out under each of the areas of learning.

 Learning to read